 Section 12P(3) to (6) refer to "a government grant as contemplated in subsection (2) or (2A)".
 Section 12P(2) contemplates a government grant made by the government that is listed in the Eleventh Schedule or identified by the Minister by notice in the Gazette.
 Section 12P(2A) contemplates an amount received by or accrued to or in favour of any person from the government if it is granted for performance of its obligations pursuant to a PPP.
 Often the government grant will be exempt under section 12P(2) or section 12P(2A), however it is possible that a grant contemplated in those sections qualifies for an exemption under another section.
 For example, certain film production grants received from the Department of Trade, Industry and Competition qualify for an exemption under section 12O(6)(a) but they are subject to section 12P(3) to (6), since they are listed in the Eleventh Schedule.
-40 Section 12P(3) to (6) uses the word "contemplate" which is wider than "applies" or "qualifies" and therefore, provided the grant is considered in section 12P(2) or section 12P(2A), section 12P(3) to (6) will apply even if the grant qualifies for exemption under another section.
+Section 12P(3) to (6) uses the word "contemplate" which is wider than "applies" or "qualifies" and therefore, provided the grant is considered in section 12P(2) or section 12P(2A), section 12P(3) to (6) will apply even if the grant qualifies for exemption under another section section 12P(2A), section 12P(3) to (6) will apply even if the grant qualifies for exemption under another section 12P(2) or section 12P(2A), section 12P(3) to (6) will apply even if the grant qualifies for exemption under another section 12P(2) or section 12P(2A), section 12P(3) to (6) will apply even if the grant qualifies for exemption under another section.